Caldwell Nursery and Botanic Garden

 Zone: 8-10

-Info: Aromatic lemon-scented leaves are used in herbal teas, as a garnish, and in cooking.
+Aromatic lemon-scented leaves are used in herbal teas, as a garnish, and in cooking.
 Dried leaves retain their scent and flavor well.
 Grow in well drained soil in full sun.

 Common Name: Sweet Almond Verbena